What is Vipassana Meditation?

 Vipassana meditation, also known as insight or awareness meditation, is best summarized by Socrates’s famous maxim “To know thyself is the beginning of wisdom.”
 The goal of vipassana is to give us insight into the true nature of our experiences.
 2500 years ago, the Buddha discovered that knowledge, insight and goodness are the only reliable antidotes to dissatisfaction and suffering.
 Our happiness, he said, doesn’t rely on ever-changing external circumstances.
-By looking inwards we can discover that fulfillment and joy are our true nature.
+By looking inwards we can discover that fulfillment and joy are our true nature—indeed our Buddha nature.
 And insight meditation is the method we use to look inwards.

 Is vipassana meditation religious?

 While scholars may debate whether Buddhism itself is a religion, we ascribe that it is simply a “science of the mind.”
 The Buddha taught a complete path that was to be followed in order to achieve results that would lead to awakening and liberation from dissatisfaction and suffering.
 While the path is non-theistic, it does adhere to certain philosophical and spiritual beliefs.
 According to the Buddha, the complete path to awakening is comprised of understanding, morality, and insight.
 Vipassana meditation, which is unique to Buddhism, is the path to insight.
 The meditation method itself does not repose on dogma.
 Vipassana is therefore an effective meditation technique that can be practiced by individuals of any faith, even those who don’t ascribe to any belief system.

 The Vipassana meditation technique

 One traditional way to present the main Buddhist meditation methods is two-fold: mindfulness on the one hand, and awareness or insight meditation on the other.
 The classic terms for these are śamatha and vipassana (Pali, shamatha and vipashyana, Sanskrit).